Neuropsychoanalysis: Dual-aspect monism

 Neuropsychoanalysis is best described as a marriage between neuroscience and psychoanalysis.
-However, its relationship to the broader field of neuropsychology – which relates the biological brain to psychological functions and behavior – cannot be denied.
-Indeed, neuropsychoanalysis further seeks to remedy classical neurology's exclusion of the subjective mind.
+Furtherhin neuropsychoanalysis seeks to remedy classical neurology's exclusion of the subjective mind.

-The subjective mind, that is, sensations, thoughts, feelings and consciousness, can seem antithetical to the cellular matter that makes up the neurobiology of the brain.
-Indeed, while Freud is most often credited with being the seminal creator of the study of the mind in mordern terms, it was Descartes who concluded that mind and brain were two entirely different kinds of stuff.
-Accordingly, he invented the "dualism" of the mind, the mind-body dichotomy.
-Body is one kind of thing, and mind (or spirit or soul) is another.
-But since this second kind of stuff does not lend itself to scientific inquiry, many of today's psychologists and neuroscientists have seemingly rejected Cartesian dualism.
+The subjective of our perception consists of consciousness itself: its sensations, thoughts and feelings, and can be described as antithesis of the cellular matter that characterises the objectively given neurobiological structure of our brain.
+In contrast to this dual situation, Freud is often regarded as the pioneering founder of the modern science of the mind, aka psyche, whose research nevertheless remained rooted in the ground of such distinctly physical phenomena as Darwin's Origin of Species or the neuronal network of human's brain.
+Thus it can't be a question of that psychoanalysis aiming to split mind and matter.
+Also not Freud first, but Descartes came to the conclusion that both were two different types of "stuff": the thinking substance res cogitans on the one hand, and the extended substance on the other.
+Accordingly, he invented the dualism of the mind, the "mind-body dichotomy".
+Body is one kind of thing, and mind (or psyche) another.
+But since this second kind of 'stuff' does not lend itself to scientific inquiry, many of today's psychologists and neuroscientists have seemingly rejected Cartesian dualism.